LaminJuwara/metalr/README.md

 - `metalr_rr()`
 - `forest_metalr()`

-In the online vignette, accessable using `vignette("metalr")`, contains a detailed description of the functions.
+The vignette, accessable using `vignette("metalr")`, contains a detailed description of the functions.
 Examples of their usage are also presented.